 What Are Compounding Returns?

 The concept of compounding returns makes investing seem like an obvious decision after you run the numbers.
 After I learned about compounding returns, I knew I had to start investing as early as possible to take advantage of the time factor.
 Essentially compounding returns is the concept of making money on the money you earn.
-Using tools such as Personal Capital or Motif Investing are a good way to jump-start your investing.
+Using tools such as Personal Capital or Betterment are good way to jump-start your investing.

 How Do Compounding Returns Work?